-When researching travel to Marrakech there’s no doubt you’ve seen pictures of the markets of Marrakech.
+When researching things to do in Marrakech there’s no doubt you’ve seen pictures of the markets of Marrakech.
 They are a cacophony of colors and stores overflowing with things like shoes, lanterns, and clothing.
-It’s easy to get lost and wander for hours!
-But, many people find it very nerve wracking to be in such an environment and don’t relish the thought of being lost.
+No wonder It is easy to get lost and wander for hours in Marrakech markets!
+But, many people find it very nerve-wracking to be in such an environment and don’t relish the thought of being lost.
 That’s totally understandable.

 Much of the souk is car free however donkeys, motorcycles, hand carts and bicycles are used as transportation.
-If you hear someone say “ballack”, “endek” or “pardon” it means get out of the way lest you be run over by something.
+If you hear someone say “ballack”, “endek” or “pardon” it means get out of the way or you will be run over by something.

-- Resist purchasing items on the edges of the souks as they’ll be marked up more expensive
+- Resist purchasing items on the edges of the souks as they’ll be marked up and more expensive.

 - If you’d like any custom work done go directly to the area of the souk where the workshops are and speak with the artisans directly.